react-navigation/react-navigation.github.io/versioned_docs/version-8.x/headers.md

 ## Using params in the title

-In order to use params in the title, we need to make `options` for the screen a function that returns a configuration object.
-If we make `options` a function then React Navigation will call it with an object containing `{ navigation, route }` - in this case, all we care about is `route`, which is the same object that is passed to your screen props as `route` prop.
-You may recall that we can get the params through `route.params`, and so we do this below to extract a param and use it as a title.
+To use params in the title, make `options` a function that returns a configuration object.
+React Navigation calls this function with `{ navigation, route }` - so you can use `route.params` to access the params:

 ```js name="Using params in the title" snack static2dynamic
 import * as React from 'react';